tamannarojha81/TinyMCE-Synonyms-Plugin-Project/README.md

 # synonyms-plugin
-A TinyMCE editor plugin to lookup synonyms of a word through Datamuse API. h
+A TinyMCE editor plugin to lookup synonyms of a word through Datamuse API.

 ### GIF Workflow:
 <p align="center">